-Each time you draw from your line of credit, you may be eligible for a different rate — between 6.49% to 35.89% — depending on the amount and term, which will last anywhere from 12 to 60 months.
+Each time you draw from your line of credit, you may be eligible for a different rate — between 6.49% to 35.89% — depending on the amount and term, which will last anywhere from one to five years.
 You’ll only pay interest on the amount you borrow, and since an Upgrade line of credit is unsecured, you won’t have to provide any collateral to borrow.

 What do borrowers have to say about Upgrade personal loans?